Sanghpo/Flower_classification-Resnet50-InceptionV3/README.md

-# flower classification Resnet50 and inceptionV3
+# Flower classification resnet50 and inceptionV3

 State-of-the-art CNN architectures for multi-class flower classification using deep learning framework Keras.

 The notebook can be run on Google colab https://colab.research.google.com/notebooks/welcome.ipynb with GPU/TPU.

-Dataset:
+# Dataset: